1Hive/default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 **Please provide the following information for your token.**

-Token Address on xDai or Polygon:
+Token Address on Gnosis chain or Polygon:
 Token Name (from contract):
 Token Decimals (from contract):
 Token Symbol (from contract):